Khatija Rahman

-Khatija Rahman (Note: கதீஜா ரகுமான், /ta/) (born 29 December 1995) is a music composer and singer from Chennai, India.
+Khatija Rahman (Note: /ta/.) (/ta/; born 29 December 1995) is a music composer and singer from Chennai, India.

 Life and career

-Khatija Rahman made her playback debut in the acclaimed 2010 sci-fi action film Enthiran, singing the title track in Tamil, Telugu, and Hindi alongside musical legends including her father, A. R. Rahman, and S. P. Balasubrahmanyam.
+Khatija Rahman made her playback debut in the 2010 sci-fi action film Enthiran, singing the title track in Tamil, Telugu, and Hindi alongside musical legends including her father, A. R. Rahman, and S. P. Balasubrahmanyam.

-She was overwhelmed with the good response of the song and hence took a 7-year break and focused only on her studies and non profit work.
-She resumed training in 2018 and got back into music.

-In 2019, she collaborated with the iconic Irish band U2 on their single “Ahimsa”, which emphasized the power of non-violence.
-She also performed the track during U2’s Joshua Tree Tour in Mumbai the same year.
+In 2019, she collaborated with the Irish band U2 on their single "Ahimsa", which emphasised the power of non-violence.
+She also performed the track during U2's Joshua Tree Tour in Mumbai the same year.

-Khatija released her debut single, “Farishton”, in 2020.
+Khatija released her debut single, "Farishton", in 2020.
 The song, composed and produced by A. R. Rahman with lyrics by Munna Shaokath Ali, was a meditative invocation of solidarity and cultural harmony.
-Its music video was recognized at multiple international film festivals and received an honourable mention at the 2021 Los Angeles Film Awards.
-In the same year, she was a featured artist on Grammy Award-winning composer Ricky Kej’s song “Iltaja”, a track highlighting sustainability.
+Its music video was recognised at multiple international film festivals and received an honourable mention at the 2021 Los Angeles Film Awards.
+In the same year, she was a featured artist on Grammy Award-winning composer Ricky Kej’s song "Iltaja", a track highlighting sustainability.

-She continued to showcase her versatility with film songs, including “Rock A Bye Baby” from Mimi (2021), “Tum Bhi Raahi (Reprise)” from Mili (2022), and “Kaayam” from Iravin Nizhal (2022).
-She also contributed vocals to Rahman’s 2022 Tamizh anthem “Moopilla Thamizhe Thaaye”, collaborating with multiple artists.
+She continued to showcase her versatility with film songs, including "Rock A Bye Baby" from Mimi (2021), "Tum Bhi Raahi (Reprise)" from Mili (2022), and "Kaayam" from Iravin Nizhal (2022).
+She also contributed vocals to Rahman's 2022 Tamizh anthem "Moopilla Thamizhe Thaaye", collaborating with multiple artists.

 In 2023, Khatija released her debut album Kuhu Kuhu, a collection of melodic renditions paying tribute to the legendary Lata Mangeshkar.
-The all-acoustic album features the Firdaus Orchestra, an esteemed all-female ensemble from the United Arab Emirates.
-Its lead single, “Piya Tose”, was accompanied by a music video symbolizing global representation and collaboration.
+The all-acoustic album features the Firdaus Orchestra, an all-female ensemble from the United Arab Emirates.
+Its lead single, “Piya Tose”, was accompanied by a music video symbolising global representation and collaboration.
 She also made her debut as a music composer with the film Minmini, releasing the lead single “Iru Perum Nadhigal”, a song centered on self-love and healing.
-That year, she further demonstrated her vocal range with songs such as “Chinnanjiru (Marumurai)” from Ponniyin Selvan: II (2023), “Pranama Pranama” from Nayakudu (2023), and her Coke Studio Tamil single “Sagavaasi” with Arivu, which received widespread acclaim.
+That year, she further demonstrated her vocal range with songs such as “Chinnanjiru (Marumurai)” from Ponniyin Selvan: II (2023), "Pranama Pranama" from Nayakudu (2023), and her Coke Studio Tamil single "Sagavaasi" with Arivu, which received widespread acclaim.